MirantisContainers/mke-docs/content/docs/reference/authentication/authentication.md

 # Authentication

 Mirantis Kubernetes Engine (MKE) 4 uses Dex for authentication.
-If you want to use a different authentication method, disable the authentication in the MKE configuration file and add your preferred method.
+If you want to use a different authentication component, disable the authentication in the MKE configuration file and add your preferred method.

 ---